Hindpool Retail Parks: Hollywood Park

 Hollywood Park is the most diverse of the four retail parks, as well as the second largest.
 Designed by Craig and Green Architects, plans were first submitted for a new leisure and retail complex in Barrow in October 1997, the local council approved these plans in April 1998.
 Throughout the rest of 1998 and 1999, a number of tenants lined up to move into Hollywood Park - with most of these being swiftly approved.
 Construction of the complex was completed just after the turn of the millennium.
 Electrical stores Comet and Currys both moved into Hollywood Park from smaller premises in Cornerhouse Retail Park.
 Hollywood Park is home to three food outlets, the largest cinema in Cumbria as well as a number of retail outlets with mezzanine floors.
 JJB Sports moved to a larger premises in Cornmill Crossing in 2008, whilst the likes of Barrow Superbowl and Klaussner furniture fell victims to bankruptcy.
 Plans were recently approved for Aldi to combine the two former Dreams and B&M Bargains units into one, 1,395 square metre, 'superstore'.
-It is not yet known whether the Hindpool Park store will close.
 In total there are some 650 parking spaces within Hollywood Park, a detailed list of its current tenants are compiled below.
-Although not within Hollywood Park, PC World, Travis Perkins, the Wacky Warehouse and the Owl and the Pussycat Restaurant are located immediately north of the complex, and Premier Inn and Brewers Fayre to the west.